Petticoat affair: Aftermath

 In 1832, Jackson nominated Van Buren as minister to Great Britain.
 Calhoun killed the nomination with a tie-breaking vote against it, claiming his act would "...kill him, sir, kill him dead.
 He will never kick, sir, never kick."
 However, Calhoun only made Van Buren seem the victim of petty politics, which were rooted largely in the Eaton controversy.
 This raised Van Buren even further in Jackson's esteem.
 Van Buren succeeded Calhoun as vice president when Jackson won a second term in 1832.
 Van Buren thus became the de facto heir to the presidency and succeeded Jackson in 1837.

 Although Emily Donelson had supported Floride Calhoun, after the controversy ended Jackson asked her to return as his official hostess; she resumed these duties in conjunction with Sarah Yorke Jackson until returning to Tennessee after contracting tuberculosis, leaving Sarah Yorke Jackson to serve alone as Jackson's hostess.

 John Calhoun resigned as vice president shortly before the end of his term and returned with his wife to South Carolina.
 Quickly elected to the U.S. Senate, he returned to Washington not as a national leader with presidential prospects but as a regional leader who argued in favor of states' rights and the expansion of slavery.

 In regard to the Petticoat affair, Jackson later remarked, "I [would] rather have live vermin on my back than the tongue of one of these Washington women on my reputation."
 To Jackson, Peggy Eaton was just another of many wronged women whom over his lifetime he had known and defended.
 He believed that every woman he had defended in his life, including her, had been the victim of ulterior motives, so that political enemies could bring him down.

 Legacy

 Historian Robert V. Remini said that "the entire Eaton affair might be termed infamous.
 It ruined reputations and terminated friendships.
 And it was all so needless."
 Historian Kirsten E. Wood argues that it "was a national political issue, raising questions of manhood, womanhood, presidential power, politics, and morality."

 The 1936 film The Gorgeous Hussy is a fictionalized account of the Petticoat affair.
-It features Joan Crawford as Peggy O'Neal, Robert Taylor as John Timberlake, Lionel Barrymore as Andrew Jackson, and Franchot Tone as John Eaton.
+It features Joan Crawford as Peggy O'Neill, Robert Taylor as John Timberlake, Lionel Barrymore as Andrew Jackson, and Franchot Tone as John Eaton.